About FailSafe for Life's Team

 Her personal passion for the issue comes from the loss of two of her brothers to suicide in 2003, just six months apart, along with her heart for helping others and a deep understanding of mental illness.

-As a native to the Pacific Northwest, Anna Bowers grew up in Spokane and received her bachelor’s degree in Business Administration from Gonzaga University.
-Anna currently resides in Portland, OR where she continues her career in the financial sector over the past decade as a Vice President and Private Bank Advisor.
-Stemming from a passion for financial literacy and education, Anna is pursuing a master’s degree in Family Financial Planning to better understand how psychological and behavioral issues affect an individual’s financial – and life – decisions.
+As a native to the Pacific Northwest, Anna grew up in Spokane and received her bachelor’s degree in Business Administration from Gonzaga University.
+Anna currently resides in Portland, OR where she continues her career as a Vice President in the financial sector with over 15 years of experience in banking, lending and wealth management.

 By serving on the board for FailSafe for Life, Anna hopes to utilize her expertise to help identify and address financial problems that can lead to depression and suicide.
 Her goal is to improve her community by increasing awareness around mental health and financial issues, reduce the social stigma surrounding them, and provide a safe environment for people to find information and receive support.

 Lennie Rasmussen is a dedicated Deputy Clerk for the United States District Court - Eastern District of Washington.
 Lennie grew up in Spokane and moved to Seattle to attend college at University of Washington, where she earned her Bachelor's Degree in Philosophy.
 Before joining the federal government and committing to public service work, Lennie spent 11 years gaining valuable legal experience as a paralegal for firms in both Seattle and Spokane.
 Outside of work, Lennie is committed to educating the youth within the Spokane community and voluntarily serves on the Academic Scholarship Screening Committee for the Community Colleges of Spokane.